hrishikeshsathyian/tp/docs/UserGuide.md

 # HappyEverAfter User Guide

 Welcome to HappyEverAfter - a quick, robust, and intuitive Wedding Planner designed to help wedding organisers keep track of their weddings.
-HappyEverAfter provides a plethora of features, such as the creation of weddings, and the adding of members with roles to each wedding.
+HappyEverAfter provides a plethora of features, such as the creation of weddings, and the adding of people with roles to each wedding.
 Wedding Planning can get hectic, especially for a busy planner like you, and with just some typing commands, HappyEverAfter can help you get organised and sorted in no time!

 <!-- * Table of Contents -->
 ## Table of Contents